Short breaks and weekend getaways from Melbourne

 BIG4 parks 1-1.5 hours from Melbourne (all times approximate)

 If you crave a holiday without having to venture too far, head to Anglesea.
 This idyllic seaside town marks the start of the eastern end of the Great Ocean Road and oozes a relaxing, welcoming vibe that’s cherry ripe for a short break from Melbourne.

 Best outdoor attraction: Anglesea Golf Club – the sight of dozens of kangaroos serves as a strong reminder that you’re on holidays.

-Best rainy day attraction: Stock up on ample local produce at Anglesea Fruitz to help brighten the mood.
+Best rainy-day attraction: Stock up on ample local produce at Anglesea Fruitz to help brighten the mood.

 Budget tip: Picnic at Coogoorah Park and enjoy the wetlands.
 Great spot for a walk, too.

-Stay at: BIG4 Anglesea Holiday Park.
+Book now: BIG4 Anglesea Holiday Park.

 This vibrant city was built on the riches of the famous gold rush and presents the perfect weekend escape from Melbourne owing to its broad appeal.
 Choose from a plethora of historical, cultural, natural, and family-friendly attractions.